olliethomas/thesis/content/00_annual_review/area.md

 I will answer this question by:
 - demonstrating that fair representations of data can be built in the original data domain without loss of performance with regard to both utility and fairness criterion.
-- demonstrating qualitatively that representations in the data domain provide feedback as to what is required to make data "fair".
+- demonstrating qualitatively that representations in the data domain provide feedback as to what is required to make data “fair”.

 ```{bibliography} ../../area_references.bib